ka-zuumi/IMRR/README.md

 AIMD studies are rigorous ways of exploring the configuration space of a system for machine learning methods, and here for IMRR.
 A number of frames from previous AIMD trajectories are consolidated and indexed in a "library".
 Here, they are indexed by two collective variables (CVs), the distance between the hydrogen and carbon, and the minimum distance between the oxygens and the bromine.
-The density of frames can be visualized over these two collective variables with a heatmap.
+Along a trajectory, each frame can be visualized as a function of these two collective variables.
-A portion of the total number of frames are displayed below (those with CVs in the range (6,6) to (7,7)) as the light-green square.
+A portion of the total library is stored in HBrCO2library/001/grid and displayed below (those with CVs in the range (6,6) to (7,7)) as the light-green square.
-An example AIMD trajectory is shown as the black curve overlayed on the heatmap below.
+An example AIMD trajectory is shown as the black curve overlayed on the graph below.

 ![Alt text](heatmapTrajectoryTrace.png?raw=true "Example Trajectory")